A Bit About Our Products:

 Today rain chains are being used on all types of architecture.
 The dual aesthetic and function of the chains allow for them to be placed where needed for runoff evacuation without having to hide the structures, which is a common problem with conventional downspouts.

-In addition, with a copper rain chain, the material will also gain a beautiful patina over time.
-Rain Chains are a “new classic” and offer a distinct and contemporary accent to virtually any home.
+In addition, with copper styles, the material will also gain a beautiful patina over time.
+They are a “new classic” and offer a distinct and contemporary accent to virtually any home.
 They look infinitely better than a conventional downspout and offer a unique accent to virtually any architecture.

 In addition to being a fantastic looking alternative to conventional downspouts, a rain chain also has the added benefit of being an environmentally smart choice.
 Copper is the worlds most reusable resource and because of it’s reusable nature, copper’s recycling rate is higher than that of any other engineering material.
 In fact, in the United States, each year nearly as much copper is recovered from recycled material as is derived from newly mined ore.

-Furthermore, using a rain chain encourages rainwater collection.
+Furthermore, they can encourage rainwater collection.
 They can be incorporated into rainwater harvesting systems with rain barrels, or other catchment containers.
 Another popular way to reuse rainwater is to direct it to a rain garden which can help mitigate the effects of urban runoff.
-A rain chain can help turn such an environmentally helpful setup into an attractive water feature.
+It can help turn such an environmentally helpful setup into an attractive water feature.
 So if using chains in lieu of conventional downspouts were not incentive enough, now you can feel good about having made a choice that can also support environmentally sustainable building practices.
 We encourage sustainable building practices and if you have any questions about obtaining a rain barrel or building a rain garden please consult our information section or else drop us a line and we will be happy to help any way we can.

 If you have any questions about any of our products, please do not hesitate to contact us.
 We love to answer questions.
 Also please be sure to check out our Frequently Asked Questions section of the website.

-Due to ongoing requests for rain chains made of material other than copper, we have added a series of aluminum rain chains!
-These chains are just as beautiful and durable as the copper varieties however are at a lower price point - and they come in black powder coated as well!
+Due to ongoing requests for materials other than copper, we have added a series of aluminum styles!
+These styles are just as beautiful and durable as the copper varieties however are at a lower price point - and they come in black powder coated as well!
 You can see some of these chains here.

 See one of our latest articles in our Home Series: Sustainable Design in Landscaping.
 Also, check out our Today's Deals section to see our latest discounts on some of our most popular styles.